kenranunderscore/emacs-naga-theme/README.md

-# Naga: an Emacs theme (WIP)
+# Naga: an Emacs theme

 The main feature of this dark color theme is its usage of a green foreground color, achieving a retro look while still being easy on the eyes.

-Note that while I've been using this as my main theme for nearly a year now, it still is very much a work in progress, as I've only styled and checked the packages I actually use so far.
-Some main colors might still be subject to change, I'm mainly unhappy with pink (maybe try out a more purple-ish tone instead) and the coloring of strings.
+Note that while I've been using this as my main theme for nearly a year now, it only styles packages I actually use so far.
+Some of the colors might still be subject to change; I'm mainly unhappy with pink (maybe try out a more purple-ish tone instead) and the coloring of strings.
+[Screenshots below](#screenshots), but note that they're a bit outdated color-wise.

+Feel free to create issues in case you find something that doesn't look good with `naga`, and I'll check it out.

 ## Installation